maximum-data-science/data-science-quiz/README.md

 - Anki package download for direct import.
 - Creation of a markdown cheat-sheet with short term sections instead of long questions for printing and further processing.

-A demo is available under [https://maximum-data-science.github.io/data-science-quiz](https://maximum-data-science.github.io/data-science-quiz)
+It is available at [https://maximum-data-science.github.io/data-science-quiz](https://maximum-data-science.github.io/data-science-quiz).

 Used technologies are:
 - [jekyll](https://github.com/jekyll/jekyll) / [minima](https://github.com/jekyll/minima) theme.
 - JavaScript/ jQuery
 - Anki

-This project is licensed under the MIT license.
+This project is licensed under the MIT License.